Strategies for Managing Your E‑commerce Team Remotely

 Now that your team is working remotely, you might find that they work at different hours.
 Some might prefer to get their work done in the morning, others might be more productive later in the day.
 As such, keeping everyone on the same page could be difficult.

 The best way to manage projects with remote workers is via project management software.
-Tools like Asana make it easy for remote teams to collaborate on the same project, sharing documents, assigning tasks and reviewing milestones.
-It doesn’t matter at what time of the day people choose to work, a project management tool brings everyone together via a seamless workflow.
+Tools like Asana make it easy for remote teams to collaborate on the same project, share documents, assign tasks and review milestones.
+It doesn’t matter what time of the day people choose to work, a project management tool brings everyone together via a seamless workflow.

 Recommended reading: